 Cabala Productions (Chile)

-Rosario López is a Chilean professional in audiovisual communications, with twelve years of experience in the research, content edition and production for documentary TV series, filmmaking and digital platforms related to science, nature and history.
-She currently works as editor in chief in Cabala Producciones, leading audiovisual company based in Chile and Colombia, specialized in science, technology and nature outreach, targeting family audiences trough multiple platforms and formats.
-Some of our last TV shows are Operation Green, nature and environment stories broadcasted by public Chilean television, and Son of the Stars, a TV series that explores the strong connections between Latin American cultures and the sky and stars, with great success and sales in the international market.
-She is also a speaker in scientific and television congress, always trying to promote science and nature to all audiences.
+Rosario López is a Chilean journalist and professional in audiovisual communications, with fifteen years of experience in research, content edition and documentary production, TV series, feature films, historical series, filmmaking and digital platforms related to science, culture and social history.
+She currently works as a content editor in Cabala Productions, a leading audiovisual company based in Chile and Colombia, specialized in science and history, targeting children and family audiences, through multiple platforms and formats.
+Her area of expertise is researching stories, voices and archives around Latin America, to bring fresh points of view to our history and culture.
+She participates as a lecturer in scientific and television congresses, always trying to promote science, cultural history and factual contents to all audiences.

 Vidcon/Social Starts (USA)